History of Paine

 President E. Clayton Calhoun served as President from 1956 to 1970.
 During his leadership, Paine was approved by the University Senate of The Methodist Church in 1959, and the College was admitted to full membership in the Southern Association of Colleges and Schools in 1961.
 Dr. Lucius H. Pitts was elected President of Paine College in 1971.
 He was the first alumnus and first Black President of the College.
 He died in his office in 1974.
 Dr. Julius S. Scott, Jr. served as President of the College on two separate occasions: 1975 to 1982 and 1988 to 1994.
 Paine alumnus, Dr. William Harris, served during the period of 1982 to 1988.
 In 1994, Dr. Shirley A. R. Lewis became Paine College's first female President.
 Dr. George C. Bradley was appointed fourteenth President of the College on January 1, 2008 and served until September 2014.
 The Board of Trustees appointed Dr. Samuel Sullivan Interim President in September 2014 and later elevated Dr. Sullivan to President in June 2016.

-Dr. Cheryl Evans Jones was named acting President in the summer of 2019.
+Dr. Cheryl Evans Jones was named acting President in July 2019 and President in October 2019 at the fall meeting of the Board of Trustees.

 The College remains a liberal arts, coeducational, church-related school, gratefully related to its founding denominations and open to all.